zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

 <a name="create-flow-reports-create-flow-errors-report"></a>
 ### Create Flow Errors report

-The Create Flow Errors report gives you an overview of create blades create errors, billing issues, and cancellations.
+The Create Flow Errors report gives you an overview of create blade create errors, billing issues, and cancellations.
 The data fields in the report are as follows.

 * **Deployment Cancelled Count**: The number of cancalled deployments.